wboykinm/billmorris.io/blog/content/posts/2023-08-17_land-tiles/index.md

 color = "" #color from the theme settings
 +++

-## The problem

 Mapbox is occasionally referred to - not uncharitably - as "The Tile Company".
 It's true; we deal with big amounts of data, and the most common map/reduce unit we use is the [old standby Mercator/XYZ tile](https://en.wikipedia.org/wiki/Tiled_web_map).
 My past and present colleagues have built some really cool tools to make these patterns easier - witness [mercantile](https://github.com/mapbox/mercantile) and [supermercado](https://github.com/mapbox/supermercado), for example - but sometimes there's a specific problem to solve ad-hoc.

-In this case:
+## The problem

 > How can I get the geometry of every map tile at a given zoom level __that intersects land?__